xiangivyli/it_foundamental_course/README.md

     res.send({tasks: tasks}); //response sends the data and print it in the respoonse })
 ```

+step 1: Set the endpoint on the server using `app.get('/get-tasks')`, defines where the client can request data from
+step 2: On the frontend, use `fetch()` to make a request to that endpoint
+step 3: The server sends back data using `res.send()`
+step 4: The frontend read the data with `res.json()` to parse the response into a JavaScript object
+step 5: Always makes the fetch call **asynchronous**, so it does not block the rest of the code, with `await` and `async`

 >[!NOTE]
 > Backend endpoints **define the API interface for frontend communication**: